Generating insights that accelerate change

 A collaborative approach

 Equality Insights is a flagship initiative of the International Women’s Development Agency (IWDA).
-The program is underpinned by twelve years of research and collaboration with multiple partners.
 This is a foundation for IWDA’s advocacy for, and contribution to, better gender data to achieve equality, rights, opportunities and freedom for individuals and communities.
 IWDA joins with women’s rights organisations, movements, and other advocates in working for the changes that will make this possible.
 Data plays an essential role in revealing inequalities and the barriers that sustain them.

 Reflections on the nature of poverty from data collectors in the Solomon Islands